qlik-oss/core-assisted-prescription/docs/testing.md

 $ npm run test:e2e:swarm
 ```

-Or, by specifying a specific manager node by hostname or IP, run
+Or, by setting the environment variable SWARMMANAGER to a specific manager node by hostname or IP, and then run

 ```sh
 $ SWARMMANAGER=<IP address or hostname> npm run test:e2e:swarm